Dark Universe (film)

 Dark Universe is a 1993 horror/science-fiction film starring Blake Pickett, Cherie Scott, Bently Title, John Maynard, Paul Austin Saunders, Patrick Moran, Tom Ferguson, Steve Barkett, and Joe Estevez as Rod Kendrick.
 The soundtrack was composed by Jeffrey Walton.
 The film was written by Moran, executive-produced by Fred Olen Ray, Grant Austin Waldman, and Jim Wynorski, and directed by Steve Latshaw.

 Plot

 While on board the space ship Nautilus, an astronaut turns into an Alien-like monster after being infected by alien spores.
 When the ship crash lands in Florida, the monster goes on a killing rampage.

 Production

 According to Stephen Latshaw the film was shot in ten days for $40,000 and was "a huge hit for Curb Entertainment... it took in over $400,000 in world wide sales."

 Reception

-Creature Feature gave the movie one star, calling in boring and inept.
+Creature Feature gave the movie one star, calling it boring and inept.